Nurse Residency Program

 - Attach a cover letter stating short-term and long-term goals for nursing career, reasons for interest in the Nursing Residency Program, and reasons for interest in working at West Tennessee Healthcare

 - You may start in a Graduate Nurse role.
-However, once your ATT is received, NCLEX should be scheduled as soon as possible
+However, once your Authorization to Test (ATT) is received, National Council Licensure Examination (NCLEX) should be scheduled as soon as possible

 Applicants will be contacted with interview details, date, and time.